walkerkehoe/walkerkehoe/content/projects/social-performance-dashboard.md

 ### Telling the Story

-Since
+Since the data was

 ### Key Features

 The organization wanted a dashboard that would update automatically and could be used by everyone from field officers to the managing director.
+They also wanted something that would be inexpensive to maintain.
 Given these requirements, I decided to build the tool in R Shiny